eLeDe/marutology/README.md

 Maruto theme for Terminology
 -----------------------------

-This project is cloned from the pikanology project (https://github.com/jeanguyomarch/pikalogy)
+This project is cloned from the pikalogy project (https://github.com/jeanguyomarch/pikalogy)

 Usage
 =====